tedeh/jayson/README.md

 ##### Notes

 * See the [Official JSON-RPC 2.0 Specification][jsonrpc-spec] for additional information on how Jayson handles different types of batches, mainly with regards to notifications, request errors and so forth.
+* There is no guarantee that the results will be in the same order as request Array `request`.
+To find the right result, compare the ID from the batch with the ID in the result.

 #### Client interfaces